slickplaid/chrome-bysh/README.markdown

 If you have any ideas that you would like to see in the plugin, please let us know.
 We're open to suggestions. :)

+### Recent Changes

+- Graph will now be updated when you have the popup window open. -slickplaid
+- Graph and icon turn red when >90% usage -slickplaid